VodopaDev/CS401-Chicago-Crime-Analysis/data_story.md

 #### To summarize, massive franchise restaurants in Chicago not only had highest inspection rate and pass rate, it also showed relatively consistent pass rate thoughout different regions.
 To a total alien in Chicago, we will recommend her to visit the franchise that is already familiar to her.

+# Then, which franchise should I visit?
+There are different types of food serve in franchise restaurants: burgers, sandwiches, pizza..
+Can we tell which type of franchise is safer to eat in Chicago?

+### Which type of franchise is inspected most often?
+First, take a look at the average number of inspection for each type of franchise.
+Sandwich franchises are inspected most often, more than double of the inspection frequency of pizza franchises.

+### Which type of franchise has highest pass rate?
+Seeing from the overall fail rate between different types of franchises, we can say sandwich franchises are the safest, and the pizza franchises are the least safest.
+The correlation between the inspection pass rate and the inspection frequency was -0.69.
+We can infer that the restaurant that is inspected more often is likely to take care of safety issues, and eventually, to pass the inspection better than its counterparts

+### Which violations are the main causes of inspection failure?
+Before digging the different franchises with the violations they've got, let's take a look into the main cause of inspection failure for major franchise restaurants.
+Among the violations related to the inspection failure, hygyene issue took more than half of the total violations, followed by equipment.
+Looking into those two violations througout different types of franchises will give us the detailed idea of which place is safer to visit.

 # AUX
 ### Question to Jeremie